elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 ### Appreciation and Depreciation

-- domestic currency nominal depreciation: nominal exchange rate falls
+- When the domestic currency appreciation: nominal exchange rate rises (buy more foreign currency)
-- domestic currency appreciation: nominal exchange rate rises
+- When the domestic currency nominal depreciation: nominal exchange rate falls (buy less foreign currency)
 - fixed: weakening of the currency is called a devaluation while a strengthening is called a revaluation

 ### Purchasing Power Parity